LoginRadius/docs/content/references/sdk/dotnet-sdk/index.md

 #### Phone Reset Password by OTP (PUT)

-Resets consumer's password using a verification OTP.
+Resets the consumer's password by consuming their verification OTP.

 ```csharp
 ResetPasswordByOTPModel resetPasswordByOTPModel = new ResetPasswordByOTPModel{